Take the next step!

 • Describe one cultural dynamic that may arise in KAP.

-• Describe one countertransference dynamic that may arise in KAP.
+• Describe one transference dynamic that may arise in KAP.

 Module 3: Intermediate Workshop II on Ketamine-Assisted Psychotherapy